NssGourav/parking-app/README.md

 # Smart Parking Management System

 ## Project Overview
-This project is a comprehensive **Smart Parking Management System** designed to streamline urban parking operations through a multi-role digital ecosystem.
-It simplifies the parking lifecycle—from vehicle registration and QR-based entry to automated billing and retrieval progress tracking.
+This project is a comprehensive **Smart Parking Management System** designed to streamline urban parking operations through a multi role digital ecosystem.
+It simplifies the parking lifecycle from vehicle registration and QR based entry to automated billing and retrieval progress tracking.

 ### Users
 - **User (Customer):** Parks and retrieves their own vehicles using QR codes.
 - **Driver (Valet):** Handles the physical parking and retrieval tasks assigned by the system.
 - **Manager:** Oversees specific site operations, assigns valets, and manages driver recruitment.
-- **Super Admin:** The master controller of the system, managing all sites, approving new drivers, and monitoring global metrics.
+- **Super Admin:** The master controller of the system, managing all sites,approving new drivers, and monitoring global metrics.

 ### High-Level Architecture
 - **Mobile App:** Built with **React Native (Expo)**, providing a unified interface for all user roles.